eliasboegel/rendezvous/README.md

-Thanks to https://www.deviantart.com/hameed for providing both Earth and Mars planet textures in very high quality under Creative Commons license!
+Thanks to https://www.deviantart.com/hameed for providing both Earth and Mars planet textures in very high quality under the Creative Commons license!